-First run in 1780, the racecourse high across Epsom Downs, from where central London can be viewed in the distance, poses the ultimate test of a thoroughbred over a stiff mile and a half, beginning with a punishing uphill run in the early stages followed by the tumble-down to the famous Tattenham Corner and then a steeply cambered home straight.
+The Derby Stakes was first run in 1780, high across Epsom Downs at the Epsom Downs racecourse, from where central London can be viewed in the distance.
+The course poses the ultimate test of a thoroughbred over a stiff mile and a half, beginning with a punishing uphill run in the early stages followed by the tumble-down to the famous Tattenham Corner and then a steeply cambered home straight.

-Yet to attain such notoriety, a Derby winner needs to be well advanced physically as the race is confined to three-year-olds who are normally racing in just their second season.
+Yet to attain such notoriety, a Derby winner needs to be confident and well advanced physically as the race is confined to three-year-old horses who are often only racing in their second season.

-The situation is entirely different over jumps in which most of the horses race as geldings (and are therefore unable to procreate), are generally much older, carry bigger weights and race over longer distances.
+The situation is entirely different in jump races where most of the competing horse are geldings (horses that are unable to procreate).
+Geldings are generally much older, carry heavier weights (riders) and race over longer distances.

-For example, the Champion Hurdle is run over two miles, the Cheltenham Gold Cup three and a quarter miles and the Grand National four and a quarter miles.
-And, whereas runners in the Derby carry just nine stone on account of their immaturity, hurdlers and chasers can carry up to around 12 stone.
+For example, the Champion Hurdle is run over two miles, the Cheltenham Gold Cup is run over three and a quarter miles and the Grand National is run over four and a quarter miles.
+In contrast to the Derby where runners carry just nine stone on account of their immaturity, hurdlers and chasers can carry up to around 12 stone.

-Many jumping horses are often bred to mature later, and might not race until the ages of four or five, whereas those that race on the Flat usually hail from more precocious ancestry and can race as two-year-olds early in the spring when the winter jumps season is drawing to a close.
+Many jumping horses are often bred to mature later, and might not race until the ages of four or five, whereas those that race on the Flat usually hail from more distinguished ancestry making them more precocious and allowing them to race as two-year-olds early in the spring when the winter jumps season is drawing to a close.

 From the very beginning, from the paddocks to the covering sheds and those early hesitant steps soon after birth, the road to Epsom is the ultimate destiny of any Flat-bred racehorse and, when matches are made between stallion and mare, the Derby is the dream of many a breeder.

-To describe the action as the field flit between trees and tall buses on the busy downs, is also an examination of any race-caller’s competence and, with a worldwide television audience of millions, and a course attendance of 100,000 including Her Majesty, The Queen who arrives before the first race every year, it is a nerve-wracking experience.
+As the field flits between trees and tall buses on the busy downs, calling a race becomes a test of any commentators competence and resolve.
+With a worldwide television audience of millions, and a course attendance of 100,000 including Her Majesty, The Queen who arrives before the first race every year, it is a nerve-wracking experience.

-Over the last thirty-plus years, I have either been a broadcaster or a spectator on Derby Day, an addiction fuelled by watching Shergar romp home by a remarkable ten lengths, the race’s widest winning margin, under Walter Swinburn in 1981.
+Over the last thirty-plus years, I have either been a broadcaster or a spectator on Derby Day, an addiction fuelled by watching Shergar who won the Derby by a remarkable ten lengths, the race’s widest winning margin, under Walter Swinburn in 1981.
 BBC Radio’s Peter Bromley summed up the performance perfectly that day: “You need a telescope to see the rest!”

 Shergar’s story of racing glory followed by the tragic outcome of a botched kidnapping and failed ransom demand is one of the sport’s most notorious dramas as was the controversial defeat of the brilliant Dancing Brave by the Swinburn-ridden Shahrastani in 1986.